elgw/deconwolf/README.md

  - It is shipped with program to generate Point Spread Functions (PSFs) according to the Born and Wolf model.
 It is the only one we know of that actually integrate the PSF over each pixel.
+ - Fully open source and we embrace [contributions](CONTRIBUTING.md)

 Except for this README there is also a short [manual](USAGE.md), a [CHANGELOG](CHANGELOG.md) and a [TODO](TODO.md) list.